danderson/pixiecore/README.md

 That's it.
 Any machine that tries to netboot on this network will now boot into a TinyCore ramdisk.

+Notice that we passed multiple cpio archives to `-initrd`.
+All provided archives will be merged on boot to form the final ramdisk.
+This is quite handy for things like providing OEM configuration without having to respin the upstream initrd image.

 ### CoreOS

 Pixiecore was originally written as a component in an automated